Henry Guy was born September 1827 in Tuscumbia, Alabama and died December 25, 1902 in Murphysboro, Illinois.

 During the Battle of Brice Crossroads Baldy Guy would be shot in the left shoulder.

 During the Battle of Brice Crossroads Henry Guy would twice become a Prisoner of War.

-After the Civil War Henry Guy would move his mother Elmira Guy and his family to Murphysboro, Illinois where he would become a Baptist Minister.
+After the Civil War Henry Guy would move his mother Elmira Guy and his family to Memphis, Tennessee for two (2) years.
+Later on Henry moved his family to Murphysboro, Illinois where he would become a Baptist Minister.

 After the Civil War Baldy Guy & George Guy moved their mother Millie Guy to Memphis, Tennessee.
 Later on they would all move to Desoto County, Mississippi.